-Course outline for the six week fourth year Obstetrics rotation
+Course outline for the eight week fourth year Obstetrics rotation

 The fourth year Obstetrics block is probably the teaching programme that the Department of Obstetrics and Gynaecology could be most proud of within the medical undergraduate programme.
 For many students, Obstetrics in fourth year is a baptism into the coal-face of clinical practice.
 They are exposed to women and babies at their most vulnerable in a health system (Peninsula Maternal & Neonatal Services) that could be described as one of the most successful on the continent.
 Obstetrics in year four also presents the opportunity for students to become part of the health care team in serving women and babies within our maternity services.

-The block runs for six weeks, six times a year.
+The block runs for eight weeks, five times a year.
 Each block has approximately 40 students who rotate through the Obstetrics and Gynaecology department.
 The block has an introductory week during which students receive lectures on core topics, 6 weeks of clinical attachments (one of which is the Academic Units week, where students are exposed to tertiary care medicine) and an assessment week.
-The clinical attachments are within the primary care, community-based Midwife Obstetrics Units (MOU) and include a three week overnight stay at the medical residence at one of the 2 secondary level hospitals; either Mowbray Maternity or New Somerset Hospital.
+The clinical attachments are within the primary care, community-based Midwife Obstetrics Units (MOU) and include a three week attachment at one of the 2 secondary level hospitals; either Mowbray Maternity or New Somerset Hospital.

 We pride ourselves on fostering inter-disciplinary teaching, and incorporating the Faculty 'golden threads' such as compassion for patients, the upholding of patients' rights, professionalism and communication skills, examples of which follow.